Skip to main content

 • Finance

-Individuals with an undergraduate degree will need to supplement their education with courses and experience that reflect their specific expertise in healthcare.
-These might include:
+Individuals with undergraduate degrees will need to supplement their education with courses and experience that reflect their expertise in health care.
+These might include the following:

 • Additional coursework in healthcare leadership, healthcare organization, medical ethics, business ethics, or healthcare law and compliance

-• Internships or work experience at a hospital, care clinics, health industry regulatory organization, or similar organization
+• Internships or work experience at a hospital, care clinic, health industry regulatory organization, or similar organization

-Job candidates need to learn about the leadership issues that are unique to healthcare employers and departments, which are typically not covered in a four-year degree program.
+Job candidates need to learn about the leadership issues unique to healthcare employers and departments; these issues typically are not covered in a four-year degree program.

 Candidates with advanced degrees, such as a Master of Health Administration (MHA), often have additional training and exposure to healthcare leadership principles, healthcare business trends, and best practices.

-Most successful candidates have a graduate degree plus at least two years of experience in a leadership role at a healthcare organization.
+Most successful candidates have graduate degrees plus at least two years of experience in leadership roles at healthcare organizations.

 Healthcare Experience Matters